-All of the nominees were elected as directors of the Company at the 2020 annual meeting of shareholders held on June 3, 2020 (the "2020 Annual Meeting").
-Information about each of the eight incumbent directors nominated to stand for election at the Annual Meeting is detailed below:
+All of the nominees were elected as directors of the Company at the 2021 annual meeting of shareholders held on June 2, 2021 (the "2021 Annual Meeting"), other than Nicole S. Jones and Stephen C. Robinson, who were elected by the Board, effective March 22, 2022, to fill two vacancies created by increasing the size of the Board to ten directors from eight directors.
+Information about each of the ten directors nominated to stand for election at the Annual Meeting is detailed below:

-Brenda J. Bacon Independent Director Director Since: 2006 Age: 70
+Brenda J. Bacon Independent Director Director Since: 2006 Age: 71

-Mark S. Bartlett Independent Director Director Since: 2015 Age: 70
+Mark S. Bartlett Independent Director Director Since: 2015 Age: 71

-Brenda Bacon has been President and Chief Executive Officer of Brandywine Senior Living LLC for more than 15 years.
+Brenda Bacon has been the President and Chief Executive Officer of Brandywine Senior Living LLC for more than 15 years.
 Ms. Bacon co-founded Brandywine Living in 1996.
 Brandywine Senior Living LLC currently has 32 operating properties in seven states, with additional communities in development.
-Brandywine Living is a growing platform for luxury senior living with supportive services.
-Ms. Bacon served as Chief of Management and Planning, a cabinet-level position for the State of New Jersey under former New Jersey Governor James J. Florio from 1989 to 1993.
-During President Clinton's first term, Ms. Bacon was on loan to the Presidential Transition Team, as co-chair for the transition of the Department of Health and Human Services.
+Brandywine Senior Living LLC is a growing platform for luxury senior living with supportive services.
+Ms. Bacon served as Chief of Management and Planning, a cabinet-level position for the State of New Jersey, under former New Jersey Governor James J. Florio from 1989 to 1993.
+During President William J. Clinton's first term, Ms. Bacon was on loan to the Presidential Transition Team as co-chair for the transition of the Department of Health and Human Services